codefresh-io/terraform-provider-codefresh/docs/resources/gitops_environment.md

 - `namespaces` (List of String) List of namespaces in the target cluster
 - `runtime_name` (String) Runtime name where the target cluster is registered

-Optional:

-- `server` (String) Target cluster server url.
-Defaults to `https://kubernetes.default.svc` which is the default in-cluster url

 ## Import

 ```sh